echa/ng-scrollable/README.md

 ### spyMargin
 Unitless factor that lets you define the size of the scroll-spy margin relative to the scrollable container's width and height.
 The margin (virtually) overlaps the content on all edges and triggers an event (see above) when it becomes visible.
 A value of `0` disables this feature.
 **Default: 1.0**

+### events
+Controls how Angular events are sent by ng-scrollable.
+Supported values are `broadcast`, `emit`, `both` and `rootScope`. **broadcast** sends events to child-scopes inside the scrollable container while **emit** sends them upwards the scope stack to parent containers. **both** will send events in both ways, first broadcasting, then emitting each event. **rootScope** emits events on the `$rootScope` which is the most efficient way of propagating events in Angular, since they do not traverse the scope tree.
+Setting the parameter to anything else effectively disables events.
+**Default: broadcast**

 Optional attributes